Adjusting for indirectly measured confounding using large-scale propensity scores: The Large Scale Propensity Score Algorithm

 \textbf{5.
-Estimate the causal effect.} The last step is to use the stratified data to estimate the causal effect.
-In the simulations in Section \ref{sec:sim}, the causal effect of interest is the average treatment effect where $Y_i(1)$ and $Y_i(0)$ are the potential outcomes for a subject under treatment and under control.
+Estimate the causal effect.} The last step is to use the matched data to estimate the causal effect.
+In the simulations in Section \ref{sec:sim}, the causal effect of interest is the average treatment effect